-NOTE – This paper was written during my freshman year at Lynchburg College in February of 1996.
+NOTE – This paper was written during my freshman year at University of Lynchburg in February of 1996.
 It has been modified from the original version (modified in November 1997).
 The modifications only involved correcting grammar and changing wording in several places.
 As far as structure and organization are concerned, no changes have been made.

 Created by Sheri Baber